-Four combatants enter, one leaves (or two, depending on choice of mode).
+Four combatants enter one leaves (or two, depending on the choice of mode).
 That about sums up Moribund, a local multiplayer title that pits up to four soon-to-be-dismembered friends in gruesome battles to the death.
 Couch carnage at its finest, environmental hazards and power-ups ensuring there’s rarely a moment where you’re truly… safe.

 Aim, stun, charge up your harpoon, fire, and grin mischievously as body parts fly in all directions.
 Nothing too complicated about that.
 Although… throw in aforementioned hazards – which range from classics like explosive barrels and unstable ice blocks to crazier things like, say, plasma guns – and suddenly, the fight got a lot more challenging.
 Or staying alive, rather, as taking out everyone else is a tricky affair while you’re busy being sliced by whirling blades or caught by a closing door.
 In these wicked arenas, death is truly but a single bad decision away.